 Surface-hopping dynamics

 In this tutorial we show how to perform nonadiabatic molecular dynamics (NAMD) and analysis of NAMD trajectories with MLatom.
 The simulations are only possible through the Python API.
-MLatom currently only supports NAC-free Landau–Zener–Belyev–Lebedev (LZBL) surface hopping.
+MLatom currently supports Tully’s Fewest Switches Surface Hopping (FSSH) and NAC-free Landau–Zener–Belyev–Lebedev (LZBL) surface hopping.

 You can run the TSH with MLatom for the following models: